michelin/ChopChop/README.md

 ### Using Docker

-Thanks to [Github Container Registry](https://github.blog/2020-09-01-introducing-github-container-registry/), we are able to provide you some freshly-build Docker images!

 ```
 docker run isontheline/gochopchop scan https://foobar.com -v debug
 ```

-But if you prefer, you can also build it locally, see below:
+If you prefer, you can also build it locally, see below:

 #### Build locally